buildbot/buildbot/master/docs/developer/utils.rst

     If ``maybe_list`` is a list or tuple, join it with spaces, casting any strings into unicode using :py:func:`ascii2unicode`.
     This is useful for configuration parameters that may be strings or lists of strings.

+.. py:class:: Notifier():

+    This is a helper for firing mulitple deferreds with the same result.

+    .. py:method:: wait()

+        Return a deferred that will fire when when the notifier is notified.

+    .. py:method:: notify(value)

+        Fire all the outstanding deferreds with the given value.

 :py:mod:`buildbot.util.lru`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~